If looking like The Hulk, Wolverine, or Batman is your primary goal, then a training program with a bodybuilding focus is what you need.

+Don’t make the mistake of training your chest, arms, and abs each day, neglecting the majority of the musculature in your body.
 To have a thick chest, you need to have a well-developed back.
 To have big legs, you need to train your hamstrings.
 To have shredded abs, you need to have enough muscle mass to make getting lean worth it.

 The Beginner Bodybuilding Sample Workout Overview

 The Novice Bodybuilding Program, unlike the Novice Powerlifting Program, is a four-day program.
-It has more exercises to ensure all muscle groups are adequately trained and has a higher total volume.
+It has more exercises to ensure all muscle groups are adequately trained and a higher total volume.

-We have two ‘strength’ days and two ‘volume’ days.
+We have two strength days and two volume days.
 Strength development complements the accumulation of training volume and aids hypertrophy (muscle growth) by allowing heavier loads to be used over time.

-Because skill development is not as important to a bodybuilder as it is to a powerlifter, and because greater volumes are performed on each day, a lower/upper split is used to balance out fatigue and recovery across the week.
+Because skill development is not as important to a bodybuilder as it is to a powerlifter, and because greater volumes are performed each day, a lower/upper split is used to balance out fatigue and recovery across the week.

-Spread your workouts out across the week and try to have no more than two sessions back to back.
+Spread your workouts out across the week, and try to have no more than two sessions back to back.
 This is better for recovery.

 How The Novice Bodybuilding Sample Program Looks (Be Sure To Check Out The Linked Videos If You Are Unsure)